Malathion: General

 Malathion is of low toxicity.
-It metabolizes to the more toxic malaoxon in many species.

-In arthropods it is metabolized into malaoxon which is 61x more toxic, being a more potent inhibitor of acetylcholinesterase.
+In arthropods it is metabolized into malaoxon which is 61 times more toxic, being a more potent inhibitor of acetylcholinesterase.
 In studies of the effects of long-term exposure to oral ingestion of malaoxon in rats, malaoxon has been shown to be 61 times more toxic than malathion, and malaoxon is 1,000 times more potent than malathion in terms of its acetylcholinesterase inhibition.

 Absorption or ingestion into the human body also readily results in its metabolism to malaoxon, which is substantially more toxic.
 It is cleared from the body quickly, in three to five days.
 According to the United States Environmental Protection Agency, no reliable information is available on adverse health effects of chronic exposure.

 In 1981, Malathion was sprayed over a 1400 sqmi area to control an outbreak of Mediterranean fruit flies in California.
 In order to demonstrate the chemical's safety, B. T. Collins, director of the California Conservation Corps, publicly swallowed a mouthful of dilute malathion solution.